NC governor: GOP must prepare for scaled-back convention

 RALEIGH, N.C.
-(AP) — North Carolina’s governor said in a letter Tuesday that the GOP must prepare for a scaled-back convention in Charlotte because of the coronavirus pandemic despite demands from President Donald Trump for a full-scale, in-person event.
+(AP) — North Carolina’s governor said Tuesday that the GOP must prepare for a scaled-back Charlotte convention because of the coronavirus pandemic, with the national Republican chairwoman responding that organizers would begin visiting other potential host cities.

-Gov. Roy Cooper, a Democrat, said in the letter to the top convention organizer and the national GOP chairwoman that he’s happy to continue conversations over how to hold the convention safely, and is still awaiting a safety plan requested by North Carolina officials.
+Gov. Roy Cooper, a Democrat, said in a letter to the top convention organizer and the national GOP chairwoman that he’s happy to continue conversations over how to hold the convention safely, and is still awaiting a safety plan requested by North Carolina officials.

 “The people of North Carolina do not know what the status of COVID-19 will be in August, so planning for a scaled-down convention with fewer people, social distancing and face coverings is a necessity,” Cooper said in the letter.

+Republican National Committee Chairwoman Ronna McDaniel, one of the recipients of Cooper’s letter, released a statement saying that while the party would like to hold its event in Charlotte, “we have an obligation to our delegates and nominee to begin visiting the multiple cities and states” that have reached out to express interest in hosting.
+Governors of Tennessee, Florida and Georgia are among the leaders who have said they would be interested in hosting if North Carolina falls through.

-The letter comes on the eve of a Wednesday deadline from the GOP for assurances from Cooper.
+Wednesday was the deadline from the GOP for assurances from Cooper.
 Last week, Trump demanded Cooper that guarantee him a full-scale event and answer him within a week.
 Otherwise, he has threatened to move the event elsewhere.

 North Carolina faces an upward trend in its virus cases, with Mecklenburg County having more cases and deaths than any other county.